Bay State College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Bay State College, approximately 85% of students took out student loans averaging $9,579 a year.
 That adds up to $38,316 over four years for those students.

 The student loan default rate at Bay State College is 6.5%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Bay State College Graduates Make?bachelor's degree recipients from Bay State College make around $32,100 per year during the early years of their employment.
+How Much Money Do Bay State College Graduates Make?students who graduate from Bay State College with a bachelor's degree go on to jobs where they make an average salary of $32,100 in their early years.
 This is about 19% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Bay State College